redrightreturning/Technical_and_UX_Writing/README.md

     return (numYears, iHaveUsed)
 }
-let experience = programmingExperience() print("Elliot has \(experience.numOfYears) years programming experience using: \(experience.languages.dropLast().joined(separator: ", ")), and \(experience.languages.last!) at various times.")
+let experience = programmingExperience() print("Elliot has \(experience.numOfYears) years programming experience using: \(experience.languages.dropLast().joined(separator: ", ")), and \(experience.languages.last!) all at various times.")

 ```
 ```
-Elliot has 12 years programming experience using: C, C++, Java, Javascript, Lua, Objective-C, Python, and Swift at various times.
+Elliot has 12 years programming experience using: C, C++, Java, Javascript, Lua, Objective-C, Python, and Swift all at various times.
 ```
 ----
 ### Résumé 📰